robfatland/nexus/bash/index.md

 [Return to top of page](#topics)

+An open question for any given research group is whether using a commercial cloud platform such as GCP or AWS or Azure is worth the time investment to *learn how*.
+This question has no automatic or simple answer; hence the idea is to talk through aspects of a cloud-for-research framework to develop an appreciation for the requisite learning curve.
+From my perspective this framework is closely connected with the practice of [open science](https://en.wikipedia.org/wiki/Open_science).
+The first order elements of the framework are compute power and storage, closely followed by cost management and security.

 Many of us are accustomed to experiencing computers as physical boxes with a cable running to a keyboard and another cable running to a monitor; or as an integrated laptop.
 The transition to cloud computing is a potentially challenging process; and in particular